Boston Crusaders Drum and Bugle Corps: History

 In 1972, the Boston Crusaders, along with the nine other corps from the Alliance and the Midwest Combine, plus the Anaheim Kingsmen, Argonne Rebels, and De La Salle Oaklands were founding members of Drum Corps International, which remains as the sanctioning body for junior corps in North America.
 That summer, there was a fire in the corps hall that destroyed much of the corps' equipment.
 The corps was forced to withdraw from many of its scheduled contests, and at one point, could claim only nineteen active members.
 Rather than attending the first DCI World Championship in Whitewater, Wisconsin, BAC returned to the field to compete at CYO Nationals, where they finished ninth of thirteen corps and solidified their reputation as, "the corps that would not die."

 Disaster struck again a decade later when, while on a 1982 tour in the United Kingdom, the corps' funds were embezzled, leaving members and staff stranded and financially insolvent in England.
 The Corps made it back home with the assistance of the US State Department for members under the age of 18, and all others paid their own way or received assistance from a handful of very generous supporters.
 The airline involved filed a receivership action, and several alumni stepped in to negotiate the release of title to the Corps' assets.
 Once more, the corps refused to die, fielding a small unit in 1983 as the Boston Drum and Bugle Corps.
 The instructional staff produced a first-class program, working tirelessly without compensation.
 During that year, the Corps marched in every parade possible within a day's drive of Boston, and repaid all of the Corps' debts, with the exception of the airline, which was never pursued.
 Three years later, the Corps resumed the use of the Boston Crusaders name.

 Through the years, BAC had fostered a well-earned image of toughness.
-Prior to DCI Prelims in Miami in 1983, a gang of street thugs was harassing corps as they prepared to enter the Orange Bowl Stadium.
+Prior to DCI Prelims in Miami in 1983, a gang of street thugs was harassing corps as they prepared to enter the Miami Orange Bowl.
 The Boston Crusaders, "...as adept with fists as with bugles..." solved the problem by chasing the gang away.
 However, this attitude was not conducive to attracting sufficient numbers of talented members to be a truly competitive corps, and in combination with a reputation for being troublemakers, the corps was relegated to middling rankings within DCI through the 1980s and '90's.